Yellow Flower Lucky Cat with Sea Bream

 Maneki Neko

-Often referred to as a lucky cat in English, maneki neko are iconic figurines emblematic of Japanese culture.
+Often referred to in English as lucky cats, maneki neko are iconic figurines in Japanese culture.
 Modeled after several folktales, they are said to beckon luck and, when placed at a storefront, potential customers.
-Read on to learn more about lucky cat designs and their history, or continue further to find a favorite maneki neko of your own to match your style and uplift your home.
+View the collection below to find a favorite maneki neko of your own to match your style and uplift your home or business.

 Sea Bream

-Sea bream (Tai in Japanese) has long been a familiar and auspicious fish for Japanese people, often used on celebratory occasions due to the association with the Japanese word "mede-tai," which means "to be happy" in Japanese.
+Sea bream (tai in Japanese) has long been a familiar and auspicious fish for Japanese people, often used on celebratory occasions due to the association with the Japanese word mede-tai, which means "to be happy" in Japanese.
 A sea bream reigns as the king of fish, and its beautiful appearance and light red color make it an indispensable item for celebratory occasions.
 It also has long been valued as a lucky charm, as seen in the iconic image held up by Ebisu, one of the Seven Gods of Good Fortune.
-We hope our sea bream motif items would make a great addition to your daily life.